Finding Court Records in New Jersey

 New Jersey Superior CourtsSuperior Courts have general jurisdiction over all civil and criminal cases, and generally only handle cases that are beyond the jurisdiction of other courts.

-Superior Courts may have divisions based on case type, such as civil, criminal, family, housing, general equity/chancery, probation or municipal.
+Superior Courts may have parts or divisions based on case type, such as civil, criminal, family, chancery, and probate.

 Superior Courts may transfer cases to The New Jersey Tax Court when taxation expertise is appropriate.
 Superior Courts may grant Municipal Courts jurisdiction to handle motor vehicle cases resulting in death or bodily injury.